 3. Use labels and label descriptions to identify or describe key structures.

-Note: For more on how to use labels effectively, see Align text with corresponding aspects of your 3D model.
+For more on how to use labels effectively, see Align text with corresponding aspects of your 3D model.

 Segment complex concepts into easy-to-digest units.